Here are some guidelines on how to cook beans:

 6. Garnish with fresh cilantro, parsley or dollop of yogurt.

-the following techniques which break down these enzymes and make it easier to digest.
+We suggest the following techniques which break down these enzymes and make it easier to digest.

 1. Soak them for five to eight hours before cooking.